19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 Yes, there are Model T automobiles in this large indoor/outdoor history museum, and yes, you will learn about Assembly Lines and Henry Ford.

-But, you will also be transported to unexpected words, including a retro 50s round aluminum house, a world of numbers brought to life (Mathmatica), special exhibits (the current Jim Henson display is open through Sept 6, 2021).
+But, you will also be transported to unexpected worlds, including a retro 50s round aluminum house, a world of numbers brought to life (Mathmatica), and special exhibits.

 Restaurants and gift shops round out a trip to the Henry Ford.